This post was last updated on 3/13/2023

 Note: Some knives have what is known as a granton edge.
 These are the knives that have small ovals on the side of the blade.
 The idea is to help keep food from sticking.
 I’ve never noticed an appreciable difference, but the first knife I ever owned was an 8-inch Wusthof Classic Ikon (58 on the Rockwell Scale) with a granton edge.
-It served me well many years, but eventually it wore down to the ovals and had to be retired.
-No doubt I’d still be using it if it had a regular edge.
-For that reason, I’d avoid a granton edge.
+Eventually, it will wear down to the ovals – the knife will still be usable.

 Paring Knife.
 Generally, I prefer my paring knives a bit longer than some folks would, with a blade length in the 4″ range.
 A longer blade means that in addition to vegetable prep, it can be used to bone out chickens and steaks, trim beef, butterfly chicken breasts and filet fish.
 If you just dropped $150 on a chef knife and don’t want to make another large knife investment, guess what?
 Get a cheap one; it’ll work fine.
 I literally use these ones, easily obtainable through amazon.Use it as long as you want, and when it’s not worth sharpening anymore, toss it.
 That’s actually what I do.
 A chef knife is something to be fully committed to and a worthwhile investment; a paring knife is not.
 I’ve become (overly?) attached to my chef knives, but I’ve never really grown attached to a paring knife.

 Serrated Knife.
 Again, not something you have to spend big-bucks on.
 F. Dick makes a good one with an offset handle.
 Look for something with a 10 – 12 inch blade.
 You’ll need it to slice bread and perhaps the occasional tomato or pepper with overly thick skin, but that’s about it.
 Still, unless you like squished and mangled bread and vegetables, it’s something you need in your arsenal.